North Berwick's Golfing Pioneers|

 became an American Citizen on 11th January 1924.
 He visited Scotland in 1931 accompanied by his wife Helen Cunningham and five year old daughter

 He continued to play in exhibitions, and at the age of 75 was working as a golf instructor at Whiteface Inn, Lake Placid, (NY).
-James became an
+Jim and

-American citizen on 11th January 1924 and lived with his wife Helen Cunningham from Bonnyrigg and their daughter at 20 Elmwood Avenue, Rye.
-James
+his wife Helen Cunningham from Bonnyrigg and their daughter Helen resided at 20 Elmwood Avenue, Rye.
+Thomson was hired and

 ROBERT M.THOMSON (1878-1947)